dzakiazhari/daily-payslips-generator/README.md

 - Debt
 - Remaining debt

 The script will generate a CSV file with the name payment_<date>.csv, where <date> is the current date.
-The CSV file contains the following

 ## CSV Read & Generate